Reading time: 9 min.

 By the end of this article, you’ll know:

-• how to get an accurate hair graft quote.
+• How do you get an accurate hair graft quote?

 What is a hair graft?